 Use two to four sentences to state the major purpose, objective or function of the position and the end result it is intended to accomplish or why the position exists.

-Generally list no more than 6 primary duties in order of importance (beginning with the most important).
+Generally list in order of importance (beginning with the most important).
 Consider using an action verb (PDF) to begin the sentence for the duty that is being described.
 Include the percentage of time spent on each duty (this is required to determine FLSA status).
 Each duty should count for at least 5% and the total percentage of time should equal 100%.
 Each task should indicate what is to be done, how it is to be done and where appropriate why it is done.
 You should not simply include a heading and list several bullets as a large percentage of time.

 Decision Making and Impact